Padre Conceição College of Engineering: Communication Engineering Lab

 The students carry out projects usually every semester in subjects such as signals and systems, communication engineering, digital signal processing and digital image processing.
 There are a number of digital signal processing kits with which the students can implement the projects.
 There are communication engineering trainer kits that helps the students to understand the concepts of networking.
 Each year the final year students carry out projects under the guidance of the faculty in this lab.

 Advanced Microprocessor Lab

-The lab provides the students with microprocessor eits and other electronic devices required to program and implement the circuits ranging from a simplest LED lighting system to advanced robotics projects.
+The lab provides the students with microprocessor kits and other electronic devices required to program and implement the circuits ranging from a simplest LED lighting system to advanced robotics projects.
 Projects carried out in the lab have won awards at National Level Technical Symposiums.

 Digital Systems Lab

 The lab introduces students to digital electronics and lays a foundation for advanced courses such as Microprocessors and Micro Controllers.

 Basic Electrical Lab

 The lab is a part of the introductory course for the freshers in order to learn electric circuits, LEDs, and other simple electronics and electrical components that act as a foundation for the courses that follow in the advanced semesters.